Deciding to work from home freelance – breaking away from the comfort and security of life as an employee – is a BIG thing.

 This means no commute, and no finishing at 6pm and getting home at 8pm.
-Most importantly (in my case) it means a full evening with my infant son instead of a snatched goodnight kiss.
+Most importantly (in my case) it means a full evening with my children instead of snatched goodnight kisses.

-- Having the ability to eat a decent lunch from my own kitchen.
+- Having the ability to eat a decent lunch from your own kitchen.

 It’s great to be able to menu plan for a whole week, and be on the spot to eat leftovers from big meals.
 It’s economical too, and (usually) healthier than eating in the office.

 - Being able to have control over social interactions.

-- Having the ability to pick and choose who I work for, and what I work on.
+- Having the ability to pick and choose who you work for, and what you work on.

 This is one to be careful with, because if you’re too picky and discerning you’ll end up with no work and no money!
 But even at a basic level, the ability to send people packing if they drive you nuts is incredibly liberating.
 If you have a “traditional job,” you don’t have this option.